ulchc/RscriptVBA/README.md

 '    include the lib.loc of the local user as an IDE would.
-Stores '    the commands in the public variable GlobalLoadLibraries, and '    then appends them to the start of {ScriptContents} prior to being '    written to an executable .R file with WriteRunRScript() or '    CaptureRscriptOutput().
+Stores '    the commands in the public variable GlobalLoadLibraries, and '    then appends them to the start of {ScriptContents} prior to being '    written to an executable .R file with WriteRunRscript() or '    CaptureRscriptOutput().

 '    Optionally set {InstallIfRequired} = True to install packages